Objective-See: LuLu

 Enter * for "any" (e.g. a program path of * will globally match all programs).

-The rule's remote address/domain can also be a regular expression (though make sure to select the "regex" checkbox if this is the case).
+The rule's remote address/domain can also be a regular expression (though make sure to check the "regex" checkbox if this is the case).

 Editing (Updating) Rules